SruthiKorembathe/CICDImplementation/Home.md

-If your GitHub project does not yet have a wiki, go to the "Wiki" option in the GitHub UI for your project (it appears midway in the top navigation bar) and create the default first page.
+If your GitHub project does not yet have a wiki, go to the "Wiki" option in the GitHub UI for your project (it appears midway in the top navigation bar) and create the default "Home" page.
 If you do not see the "Wiki" option, you may need a project owner or administrator to enable the option in "Settings | General":

 ![GitHub settings to enable a wiki](https://github.com/binkley/wiki-docs/assets/186421/8f75980b-84e3-41ad-aa7e-e5f1f1ac5f62 "GitHub settings to enable a wiki")

-After your wiki is ready, see [[Working with the GitHub wiki]] or look at sample wiki pages below.
+After your wiki is ready, see [[Working with the GitHub wiki]] or look at the sample wiki pages below.

 ## Sample wiki pages